-As discussed in Note 11, the recoverable amount of investments in joint ventures has been determined based on a valuation using the discounted cash flows model.
+As discussed in Note 9, the recoverable amount of investments in joint ventures has been determined based on a valuation using the discounted cash flows model.
 The valuation method used is complex and judgmental in nature, utilizing assumptions based on future market and/or economic conditions.
-The assumptions used include future cash flow projections, growth rates, discount rates and sensitivity analyses, with a greater focus on more recent trends and current market interest rates, and less reliance on historical trends.
+The assumptions used include future cash flow projections, growth rates and discount rates, with a greater focus on more recent trends and current market interest rates, and less reliance on historical trends.